FAQ

 How do we identify zero usage titles?

 If you want to find out which subscriptions or titles in your collection are not being used, it is not possible to do this with COUNTER usage reports alone.
 You will need to compare the usage reports to a list of titles in your collection.
-The license subscriptions manager site has a catalogue where you can search for titles - https://subscriptionsmanager.jisc.ac.uk/.
+For Jisc agreements, you can view title lists within agreements by searching the catalogue on Licence subscriptions manager..
 Alternatively, you can obtain a list from the publisher if you do not have one locally.

-In the other Release 4 reports (JR2, JR5, BR1, BR2, BR3, DB1, DB2, and PR1) and all Release 5 reports and views, only titles and databases with usage or access denials are included in the reports.
+In all Release 5.1 and Release 5 reports and views, only titles and databases with usage or access denials are included in the reports.

 How JUSP processes data